slin96/master-thesis/modelDB/README.md

 - ModelDB 2.0
     - git like constructs (commit, fork, merge)
-    - matedata tracking as in ModelDB 1.0
+    - metadata tracking as in ModelDB 1.0
     - APIs for applications
     - integration in MLOps